 Nail fungus often grows with the nail.
 It attaches to a specific portion of the nail, and as the nail grows and that portion of the nail moves, so too does the fungus.

-People with a fungal infection of the toenails may notice color changes in between the toes, or other signs that the infection has spread to the skin between the toes.
+People with a fungal infection of the toenails may notice color changes between the toes, or other signs that the infection has spread to the skin between the toes.

-Psoriasis and fungus are not mutually exclusive.
-It is possible to have both at the same time.
-People with psoriasis may also be more vulnerable to fungal nail infections, complicating the process of getting an accurate diagnosis.
+People with psoriasis may also be more vulnerable to fungal nail infections.
+This can complicate the process of getting an accurate diagnosis.

 Only a doctor can confidently determine the cause of any changes in the fingernails and toenails.
 Prompt medical care can address symptoms of both nail psoriasis and nail fungus.